-A Leschi restaurant is offering COVID-19 tests and Pfizer vaccines, including booster shots
+A Leschi restaurant is offering COVID tests and Pfizer vaccines, including booster shots

 Vaccines will be available to those who still need their first or second shots, and booster shots will be available for certain groups.
-According to the Centers for Disease Control and Prevention, those eligible are people who got both shots of the Pfizer vaccine at least six months ago and are 65 and older, or are 18 and older and live in long-term care settings, have certain underlying medical conditions or work or live in high-risk settings.
+According to the Centers for Disease Control and Prevention, those eligible are people who got both shots of the Pfizer vaccine at least six months ago and are 65 and older, or are 18 and older and live in long-term care settings, have certain underlying medical conditions, or work or live in high-risk settings.

 Bart Evans, the owner of BluWater Bistro, says UW Medicine reached out to him over the summer about the possibility of holding a vaccination event at the restaurant.
 Evans loved the idea because he believed it would help more people in the neighborhood get vaccinated.